Neuroendocrine Tumor of the Lung: Types of Treatment

 • Sleeve resection.
 The tumor is surgically removed, along with parts of the airway above and below the tumor.
 The airway is then reconnected.
 This procedure may be recommended for centrally located tumors.

-• Wedge resection.
-During this surgery, a small, wedge-shaped piece of the lung is removed.
+• Sublobar resection (wedge resection or segmentectomy).
+In this type of surgery, less than an entire lobe of the lung is removed.
+During a wedge resection, a small, wedge-shaped piece of the lung is removed.
+During a segmentectomy, 1 or more segments of a lobe are removed, but not an entire lobe.
 This surgery is used if the tumor is very small or located on the edge of a lung, away from the large airways.
+Clinical trials are studying these treatments.

 • Lobectomy.
 During this surgery, an entire lobe of a lung is removed.
 This surgery is the most common procedure for lung NETs.